kunalgorithm/task-timer/README.md

-# Electron-tray
+# Task Timer

-A tray application for Mac OS X, Windows, or Linux built with [Electron].
+A tray application for Mac OS X, Windows, and Linux that displays and counts down a timer in your task bar for designated tasks.
+Built with:
+ - [React]
+ - [Redux]
+ - [Electron].
+ - [Webpack].
+ - and [Materialize].

 ![alt text](./screenshot.png "Screenshot")